sfigg/commercialization-public/customize/preinstall/exclusive-apps.md

 If you are using Windows Configuration Designer to create an image, you can add a Windows setting: `WindowsStore\ContentModifier`

-Because the OEM Store ID is not saved upon migration, including upon upgrade, you must ensure that Microsoft has the correct SMBIOS details of the device to enable it for customized Store experiences.
-Please contact [partnerops@microsoft.com](partnerops@microsoft.com) with the **SMBIOS Manufacturer**, and **SMBIOS Product Name**, for your device.
-See [Specifying Hardware IDs for a Computer](https://docs.microsoft.com/en-us/windows-hardware/drivers/install/specifying-hardware-ids-for-a-computer) for instructions on obtaining these values.

 ### Microsoft Store process

 The following list shows some of the key tasks and workflows for engaging with the Store.
 Depending on your needs, the order and importance of each of these tasks and workflows varies: